bbauska/Coursera-Bootstrap/readme.md

 the column classes, so the area code here, and the telephone number, and then the email ID here.

-Now, we\'ll continue with the exercise.
+Now, we&apos;ll continue with the exercise.

 Continuing in the next step, we will add in a checkbox and then thereafter we will add in a select two or four.

-To add a checkbox, let\'s just copy this form group here so that we will add it as another row here, and then add in the form group div here, and then close off the div here.
+To add a checkbox, let&apos;s just copy this form group here so that we will add it as another row here, and then add in the form group div here, and then close off the div here.